Grantmaking Guidelines: Request for Proposal on Networks for School Improvement

 Applications must be received by 5pm PST on Feb 21, 2018.

 Intermediaries that successfully pass the initial paper screening will be invited to a video interview with foundation program officers in late March or early April.
 In April or early May, foundation staff will conduct a short site visit to applicants who advance from the interview stage.
 During this site visit we will meet with the Intermediary team and visit potential NSI schools if they have been identified.
 Following the site visit, the foundation will select a subset of these applicants to develop a formal grant proposal for either a Type 1 or Type 2 grant.
-This proposal must include a detailed plan to conduct necessary data analysis and onboard schools to the network.
+This proposal must adhere to our Data Stewardship Principles and include a detailed plan to conduct necessary data analysis and onboard schools to the network.

 *Because this RFP is open to the public, it is difficult to predict how many applications we will receive.
 We therefore reserve the right to modify the review timeline slightly to ensure all applications receive appropriate consideration.
 If it becomes necessary to change the timeline, we will notify all applicants by March 16 and provide details of the updated timeline by email.